katcipis/sophia/notes/books/death-life-american-cities.md

 may work, and also where both breaks.
-The core principle to keep in mind is performance, you need a good way to measure how an idea is performing, you need to understand the core properties that you need to retain for something to work well.
-In the case of urban planning she defends diversity as this core property, you need a diverse set of people, doing different things, at different times of day, to keep a lively neighborhood.
+The core principle to keep in mind is performance, you need a good way to measure how an idea is performing, you need to understand the core properties that you need to retain for something to work well, and on what that depends.

+In the case of urban planning she defends diversity of use as one of the most important core properties, you need a diverse set of people, doing different things, at different times of day, to keep a lively neighborhood.

-So the right density is the one that for the given location, given other circumstances of the place, foster diversity of usage.
+So the right density is the one that for the given location, given other circumstances of the place, foster diversity of usage (there are other properties, but I want to keep the notes brief =P).

 The whole point is that it is complex, usually diversity of usage is influenced by a lot of things in a district/neighborhood, density is just one of them, so it makes very little sense to try to find